Strategic Buy-In from the start

-The NoTosh approach to collaborative strategy
+The NoTosh approach to strategic planning

 NoTosh developed its flexible, community-driven strategy process when we realised schools and government bodies needed an alternative to the rigid five year planning cycle, and the top-down nature of “strategic plans" that rarely captured the imaginations of the people who had to make the action happen on the ground.